philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **3. Remove duplicates.
 Execute [`runCLUMPIFY_r1r2_array.bash`](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/runCLUMPIFY_r1r2_array.bash) (0.5-3 hours run time)**

 Normally, you would run this on the output from the first trim.
 However, to speed things up for the workshop, you will run this on the fq.gz files created from the first trim in the sample *Salarias fasciatus* directory.
-You can always come back once your first trim completes to see how it went!

 The max # of nodes to use at once should **NOT** exceed the number of pairs of r1-r2 files to be processed.
 (Ex: If you have 3 pairs of r1-r2 files, you should only use 3 nodes at most.)
 If you have many sets of files, you might also limit the nodes to the current number of idle nodes to avoid waiting on the queue (run `sinfo` to find out # of nodes idle in the main partition).